If you are asking yourself if you should learn how to invest during a recession, the short answer is yes.

 Here are a few things to focus on:

-• The areas you’re interested in, passion about and spend money on, which we refer to as one's 3 Circles of Competence.
+The areas you're interested in, passionate about, and spend money on, which I refer to as one's circle of competence.

 How will the business and industry be affected by a long-term economic downturn?
 As companies continue to experience the effects of closures, the significant decrease in household spending, and the reallocation of resources, we expect to see greater losses.

-Profit losses affect us as investors and how we determine which businesses we want to own long-term—or not.
+Profit losses affect us as investors and how we determine which businesses we want to own long-term or not.
 This information helps us discover which companies will survive potential future economic downturns and which will not.
+The early stages of a recession are the perfect time to double down on research and build your knowledge.

 Step 4: Invest in Your Education